-This blog covers most of the important key features of mentioned automation tools, with complete in-depth comparative analysis.
+This blog covers most of the important key features of mentioned automation tools, with a complete in-depth comparative analysis.
 Finally, this blog will undoubtedly assist you in selecting the ideal automation solution that can meet the majority of the project’s requirements.

 Licensing or Pricing

-Selenium WebDriver, WebDriver IO, NightWatch, Cypress and Playwright are Open-Source and free to use.
+Selenium WebDriver, WebDriver IO, NightWatch, Cypress, and Playwright are Open-Source and free to use.
 However, Cypress provides advanced features in its paid version which includes Cypress Dashboard, DOM snapshots, video storage, etc which are useful for debugging.

 Installation & Setup